kimmeyh/spamfilter/0dev_prompts.md

 Next:
-@workspace 'withOutlookRulesYAM.py' 'memory-bank/*' "do NOT use 0dev_prompts.md" Can you review all the memory-bank/ files and ensure they are current based on the contents of withoutlookRulesYAML.py and the REGEX files: rulesregex.yaml and rules_safe_senderregex.yaml
-Propose updates to memory-bank/*.* files and needed use memory-bank to understand the workspace
+@workspace use 'memory-bank/*' to understand the workspace 'withOutlookRulesYAM.py' "do NOT use 0dev_prompts.md" During user input for "Add <> to SpamAutoDeleteHeader rule or safe_senders? (d/e/s):" can you add and then implement an additional response "sd" for Add "Senders Domain".
+Implementation should be adding a regex similar to example '^[^@\s]+@(?:[a-z0-9-]+\.)*lifeway\.com$' Where it includes the top-level domain (.com) and sub-level domain (lifeway), with any number of prior sub-domains and any email name.
+Ask if you have any questions. use memory-bank to understand the workspace
 Any code that should be removed should be commented out and not deleted.
 Do not remove any commented out code.

+Is there a way to complete the following Outlook Classic Client menu process in the codebase:
+Home > Delete > Junk > Never Block Sender's Domain

 Template:
-@workspace 'withOutlookRulesYAM.py' 'memory-bank/*' "do NOT use 0dev_prompts.md" use memory-bank to understand the workspace
+@workspace use 'memory-bank/*' to understand the workspace 'withOutlookRulesYAM.py' "do NOT use 0dev_prompts.md"

+use memory-bank to understand the workspace
 Any code that should be removed should be commented out and not deleted.
 Do not remove any commented out code.